hasenj/sehm/readme.md

 Here, jscript and csslink are custom tags that produce the html biolerplates necessary to include .js and .css files.

 `page` is a custom tag that can also be thought of as a layout template.

 The point of a template is to specify the general structure of a page, while putting placeholders for things to be filled out later on.
 Because custom tags can process custom attributes, these attributes can be used to specify placeholders for templates.

+For example:

+    (title attr!title)

+The attribute denoted by 'title is passed to the `title` tag.

     arc> (render-html (page 'title "Html template" 'js '("first.js" "second.js") (div "This is my content")))
-    <!doctype html>
     <html>
       <head>
         <title>Html template</title>